Accelerated, focused therapy to help you feel better — faster.

 1. Free Consultation

 You’ll receive a personalized treatment workbook with assessments, prompts, reflections, and resources to support you before, during, and after your Intensive.
 You’ll send completed portions back to me so they can be woven into your treatment.4.
-Intensive Therapy Sessions
+Intensive Therapy Sessions (online or in-person)

 We’ll reflect on your progress, integrate positive changes, and plan for future work.
 Some clients schedule periodic intensives; others return to regular ongoing therapy or book another intensive later in the year. -